COURT OF PROTECTION

 Chambers’ leading expertise in relation to health and welfare cases in the Court of Protection means that our members are exceptionally well placed to deal with “hybrid” cases which are now commonplace, where both property and affairs and welfare issues require consideration.

-Recent cases include:
+Notable cases include:

 - Acted for grandson in case where a very wealthy testator (grandmother) lacked capacity.
 Her will was varied to allow for £6m lifetime gift to be made to mitigate inheritance tax, which is thought to be one of the largest gifts ever approved by the Court of Protection.

 - TH (Property and Affairs Deputy) v PB (by her litigation friend, CR) (2020, unreported) Russell J: application by a professional deputy who sought permission to withhold PB’s decree absolute and an order that PB return to the UK (from Jamaica) having travelled on the premise of getting married.
-The issues for final hearing were (i) PB’s capacity to make decisions regarding finances, make a Will/ revoke her existing Will, and to marry, and (ii) PB’s application to remove the deputy.
+The issues for final hearing were (i) PB’s capacity to make decisions regarding finances, make a will / revoke her existing will, and to marry, and (ii) PB’s application to remove the deputy.
 The court agreed that the expert evidence was insufficient, held that PB was capacitous in all areas save for finances, and appointed a new deputy due to the breakdown in PB’s relationship with the existing deputy.

 - OPG v CL & Others (2020, unreported): whether it was in P’s best interests for two years of family care payments to be paid to P’s friend in recognition of care provided over an 18 month period.